 - a capital injection of approximately RUB26.1 billion (€350 million) into AvtoVaz by way of open subscription;

-- Horus Real Estate Fund I in the acquisition of the Morton Group, the largest residential real estate developer in Russia, and the subsequent sale of the Morton Group to PIK Group;
+- Horus Real Estate Fund I in the acquisition of the Morton Group, the largest residential real estate developer in Russia, and the subsequent sale of the Morton Group to PIK Group; and

-- Svoboda Corporation in various acquisitions, creations of joint ventures and corporate reorganisations in relation to various retail businesses;
+- Svoboda Corporation in various acquisitions, creations of joint ventures and corporate reorganisations in relation to various retail businesses.

 In addition, Mr. Chapaev has provided corporate counseling to major international corporations, including the Generali Group and Daimler, in connection with their investments in Russia’s leading companies.